Remains of Ohio WWII seaman killed during Pearl Harbor attack identified; will be buried in November

-WASHINGTON (AP) — Defense department authorities said the remains of an Ohio sailor killed during the attack on Pearl Harbor, Hawaii, have been identified.
+WASHINGTON (AP) — Defense department authorities say the remains of an Ohio sailor killed during the attack on Pearl Harbor, Hawaii, have been identified.

 The Defense POW/MIA Accounting Agency said Monday that Navy Seaman 2nd Class Stanley C. Galaszewski, 29, of Steubenville, Ohio, was one of 104 crewmen on the battleship USS California killed during the Dec.
 7, 1941, attack.